 world-class green corridor

-Brisbane City Council has committed $100 million for the Oxley Creek Transformation project to transform Oxley Creek into a world-class green lifestyle and leisure destination.
+Brisbane City Council has committed $100 million over 20 years to transform Oxley Creek, from its mouth at the Brisbane River to Larapinta, into a world-class green lifestyle and leisure destination.

-The Oxley Creek Transformation draft Master Plan is a comprehensive long-term plan outlining our vision for the corridor, goals, strategies, strategic ideas and priority projects which will guide the transformation of the corridor over the next 20 years.
+The Oxley Creek Transformation Master Plan is a comprehensive long-term plan outlining the vision for the corridor and the goals, strategies, strategic ideas and priority projects which will guide the transformation of the corridor over the next 20 years.

-The draft Master Plan will explore lifestyle and leisure opportunities within the corridor, including sport and recreation facilities, nature-based tourism, cultural and heritage activities and walking and cycling trails, while supporting a clean, green and sustainable environment.
+The Master Plan explores lifestyle and leisure opportunities within the corridor, including sport and recreation facilities, nature-based tourism, cultural and heritage interpretation and walking and cycling trails, while supporting a clean, green and sustainable environment.

-The draft Plan will explore opportunities to improve flood resilience and water quality, restore wildlife habitats, reuse stormwater and other measures that allow the natural environment to thrive.
+The Master Plan also explores opportunities to improve flood resilience and water quality, restore wildlife habitats, reuse stormwater and other measures that allow the natural environment to thrive.

 A rich history